-Table 7 presents the results from estimating Equation (5).
+Table 7 presents the results from estimating Equation (6).
 In Panel A, we report CAR estimates for the Waxman-Markey Cap-and-Trade Bill.
 In Column 1, firms with higher anti-climate lobbying expenses outperform other firms.
-A one-standard-deviation increase in $ClimateLobbyIntensity_i^{Anti}$ is associated with 0.80% (=0.95×84/100) higher CARs in the one-day window; this effect rises to 0.87% over the three-day window in Column 3.
+A one-standard-deviation increase in ClimateLobbyIntensityiAnti is associated with 0.80% (=0.95×84/100) higher CARs in the one-day window; this effect rises to 0.87% over the three-day window in Column 3.
 In contrast, pro-climate lobbying correlates with a 0.37% (=0.63×58/100) decrease in stock prices over the three-day window for a one-standard-deviation increase in expenditures.
-In Columns 4-6, effects for the net anti-climate lobbying expenses earned higher CARs around the bill's failure.
+In Columns 4-6, effects for the net anti-climate lobbying expenditures confirm that firms with large ant-climate lobbying expenses earned higher CARs around the bill's failure.

-In Panel B, the CAR estimates for the IRA contrast sharply with those in Panel A. An increase in ClimateLobbyIntensity^{Anti} by one standard deviation correlates with a 1.37% valuation decrease in the one-day window in Column 1.
+In Panel B, the CAR estimates for the IRA contrast sharply with those in Panel A. An increase in ClimateLobbyIntensityAnti by one standard deviation correlates with a 1.37% valuation decrease in the one-day window in Column 1.
 This effect increases over the two-day window and then gets smaller again (it stays negative and significant).
 For pro-climate lobbying, the coefficients are positive and large.
 A one-standard-deviation increase in pro-lobbying is associated with 0.97% higher CARs in the one-day window.
 As a result, the net anti-climate lobbying measure exhibits negative, statistically significant coefficients in Columns 4-6.